rust-lang/book/second-edition/nostarch/chapter01.md

 Why would you not want an executable? `cargo check` is often much faster than `cargo build`, because it skips the entire step of producing the executable.
-If your’re checking your work throughout the process of writing the code, using `cargo check` will speed things up!
+If you’re checking your work throughout the process of writing the code, using `cargo check` will speed things up!
 As such, many Rustaceans run `cargo check` periodically as they write their program to make sure that it compiles, and then run `cargo build` once they’re ready to give it a spin themselves.